keshavrathinavel/GitOps-Delivery-Practices-Workshop/README.md

-# GitOps and CloudSecOps Workshop
+# (Short) GitOps Workshop

-A hands-on workshop for building a multi-environment platform using GitOps principles with ArgoCD and Kubernetes.
+A short hands-on workshop for building a multi-environment platform using GitOps principles with ArgoCD and Kubernetes.

 ## Overview